thewtex/ct2print/README.md

 ### Usage

 1. Open the [live demo](https://niivue.github.io/ct2print/).
-2. **Option 1** Use the `Volume` pull-down menu to select an image.
+2. **Option 1** The web page automatically loads with a default T1 MRI scan.
+If you want to use this scan, go to step 5.
-3. **Option 2** If your image is in NIfTI format, drag and drop the file onto the web page.
+3. **Option 2** If your T1 MRI scan is in NIfTI format, drag and drop the file onto the web page.
-4. **Option 3** If your image is in DICOM format, use the `Select DICOM` button to import your image.
+4. **Option 3** If your image is in DICOM format, it may load if you drag and drop the files.
+If this fails, convert your images with [dcm2niix](https://niivue.github.io/niivue-dcm2niix/) and save the result as a NIfTI format file that brain2print can open.
 5. Note when you click on the image, the voxel intensity is shown in the status bar at the bottom-left of the web page.
 You can decide a nice intensity threshold to segment your image (e.g. for a CT scan, bone will be brighter than soft tissue).
 6. Press the `Create Mesh` button and select your preferred settings:
 ![settings dialog](settings.png)
- - The [Isosurface](https://en.wikipedia.org/wiki/Marching_cubes) is the voxel intensity used to discriminate the mesh surface.
+  - The [Isosurface Threshold](https://en.wikipedia.org/wiki/Marching_cubes) is the voxel intensity used to discriminate the mesh surface.
 See the previous step for detials.
 By default, this value is set to the [Otsu threshold](https://en.wikipedia.org/wiki/Otsu%27s_method).
- - [Closing](https://en.wikipedia.org/wiki/Closing_(morphology)) removes small crevices and cavities in your mesh which can plague printing.
- - Fill bubbles will remove any cavities, this includes large cavities for example the ventricles for a brain scan.
- - The `Largest cluster only` will only extract a single mesh.
-For example, with the `Iguana` demo this extracts only the skull without the [scleral rings](https://en.wikipedia.org/wiki/Scleral_Ring).
- - You can choose `Smoothing` to make the surfaces less jagged (note this can create self intersecting triangles that can confound some printers).
+  - You can choose `Smoothing` to make the surfaces less jagged at the expense of computation time.
- - You can choose to `Simplify` [reduce the number of triangles](https://github.com/sp4cerat/Fast-Quadric-Mesh-Simplification) to create smaller files (note this can create self intersecting triangles that can confound some printers).
+  - You can choose to `Simplify` to reduce the number of triangles and create smaller files.
 7. Once you have set your preferences, press `Apply`.
 8. You will see the mesh appear and can interactively view it.
 If you are unhappy with the result, repeat step 6 with different settings.
 If you want to print the results, press the `Save Mesh` button.